 VizWiz Social 1.0 works with the iPhone, iPod Touch 4G, and -- with a 2x display -- the iPad 2.

 With VizWiz, a blind or visually impaired person can learn many useful things, including:

 - Clothing: Does this shirt match my pants?

 - Cooking: Which of these cans is chicken broth?

 - Equipment: Where’s the USB port on this device?

 VizWiz uses automatic image processing, anonymous web workers, and a user’s contacts to answer questions.
 Users select which of the four is the most viable answer source.

 For its web workers, VizWiz draws on a pool of volunteers, some of whom are members of Amazon's Mechanical Turk marketplace.
 VizWiz gathers multiple responses to help users gauge an answer’s reliability.

-IQ Engines is image recognition software that immediately identifies objects in photos.
+IQ Engines, which also powers the oMoby iOS app, is image recognition software that immediately identifies objects in photos.
 When an image is submitted, IQ Engines attempts to label the primary object.
 If it cannot, workers make the identification.